Later-in-Life Benefits to Self-Directed IRAs

 Self-Directed IRAs Allow You to Invest in a Wide Variety of Alternative Assets

 A Self-Directed IRA allows you to invest in a wide array of alternative assets.
-You can put your money into real estate, businesses, and other types of property to diversify your portfolio and potentially earn better returns than traditional investments such as stocks or bonds.
-If you want more control over how your retirement money is invested but don’t have enough money for a solo 401(k), this may be the perfect solution for you.
+You can put your money into real estate, businesses, and other types of property to diversify your portfolio.
+You may also potentially earn better returns than traditional investments such as stocks or bonds.
+If you want more control over how your retirement money is invested but don’t want a solo 401(k), this may be the perfect solution.

 One popular alternative investment is precious metals like gold and silver.
-The price shifts of precious metals like gold can be enticing because they offer an opportunity for growth due to their limited supply, and because these price changes aren’t necessarily correlated to the stock market, you don’t have to depend on what’s going on in stock market headlines.
+The price shifts of precious metals can be enticing because they offer an opportunity for growth.
+This is because of their limited supply, and because these price changes aren’t necessarily correlated to the stock market, you don’t have to depend on stock market headlines.

 A Self-Directed IRA Helps You Save for Retirement and Possibly Continue Investing

-You have more options when it comes to investing with a Self-Directed IRA than with a traditional IRA or employer plan.
-With the right investment strategy, you can use these accounts to create income streams that last you throughout retirement while also preserving capital and preventing large tax bills.
+You have more options for investing with a Self-Directed IRA than with a traditional IRA or employer plan.
+With the right investment strategy, you can use these accounts to create income streams.
+These could last you throughout retirement while also preserving capital and preventing large tax bills.
 With a Self-Directed Roth IRA, for example, you can continue to invest the money in a tax-protected account even after you reach retirement age.

 We know that there are a lot of options out there when it comes to retirement accounts, but we think that Self-Directed IRAs are one of the most versatile.
 They give you more control over what assets your retirement fund is invested in, which can make a big difference when it comes time to retire or even just invest while working full-time.